The Big Day (album): Marketing and sales

 In March 2017, Chance stated that he would sell his debut album, as opposed to the free release of his previous mixtapes.
 On February 12, 2019, Chance tweeted "July" and shared a video on his Instagram revealing that he had "been making music" that fans could expect to arrive the same month.
 On June 27, Chance released a promotional video titled "The Next Chapter Begins", where a pre-order for the album was launched.
 His first two mixtapes, 10 Day and Acid Rap, were also put up on music streaming services, and sold on vinyl alongside his third mixtape Coloring Book.
 On July 16, Chance the Rapper announced the album's title, release date and revealed its cover during his interview on The Tonight Show Starring Jimmy Fallon.

 On August 4, 2019, The Big Day debuted at number two on the US Billboard 200 with 108,000 album-equivalent units, of which 27,000 were pure album sales in its first week.
 It was Chance's highest-charting entry and his third release to hit the top 10 of the chart.
+The song "All Day Song" ranked number 83 on the 2019 year-end list for the Tokio Hot 100.